Ian Fisher ― November 10, 2020 ― history

 |20||Truth or Consequences, NM||6,475||6.4%||0.2%|

 The list includes some cities that are legitimately well known, including state capitals (Montpelier, Pierre, Juneau, Helena, Augusta, Dover) and others (Aspen, Gettysburg, Palm Beach, Moab, Malibu, Key West, Taos, Truth or Consequences), as well as some cities sharing a name with a much larger counterpart that were likely guessed randomly or by mistake (London, Berlin, Brooklyn, Paris, Toronto).
 I assume that people got "Adams, MA" just by guessing that Adams would be the name of some city in the U.S.

 All the surprisingly popular cities in the table above are quite small.
 If we limit it to cities with at least 50,000 people, we get Table 7.

 |18||Santa Cruz, CA||59,946||15.2%||2.2%|

 |19||Green Bay, WI||104,057||37.6%||5.5%|

 Again, we have many state capitals, but only one city with a famous name this time (Manhattan).
 Other cities are famous for various reasons: for example, Green Bay is home to a professional football team, and Scranton was the setting of a popular American sitcom (not to mention the birthplace of Joe Biden).

-On the flip side of the coin, here are the twenty most surprisingly obscure:5
+On the flip side of the coin, Table 8 has the twenty most surprisingly obscure cities.4

 |1||Sunrise Manor, NV||189,372||0.6%||14.7%|